rbvegas/StatiCSharp/Documentation/HowTo/making_a_custom_theme.md

 When adding `IHtmlFactory` your IDE will prompt you to add the following property and methods to your class:
 - `public string ResourcesPath` The absolute path to the resources your template uses, like css files or images.
 How to work with those files is explained later.
-- `public string MakeHeadHtml()` Creates html-code for inside the \<head>-tag.
+- `public string MakeHeadHtml()` Creates HTML-code for inside the \<head>-tag.
 This code is added to all sites.
-- `public string MakeIndexHtml(IIndex index)` Method that returns the \<body> html-code for the index site.
+- `public string MakeIndexHtml(IIndex index)` Method that returns the \<body> HTML-code for the index site.
-- `public string MakePageHtml(IPage page)` Method that returns the \<body> html-code for a page (not section or item).
+- `public string MakePageHtml(IPage page)` Method that returns the \<body> HTML-code for a page (not section or item).
-- `public string MakeSectionHtml(ISection section)` Method that returns the \<body> html-code for a section site.
+- `public string MakeSectionHtml(ISection section)` Method that returns the \<body> HTML -code for a section site.
-- `public string MakeItemHtml(IItem item)` Method that returns the \<body> html-code for an item site.
+- `public string MakeItemHtml(IItem item)` Method that returns the \<body> HTML -code for an item site.
-- `public string MakeTagListHtml(List<IItem> items, string tag)` Method that returns the \<body> html-code for the taglist site.
+- `public string MakeTagListHtml(List<IItem> items, string tag)` Method that returns the \<body> HTML -code for the taglist site.

 ## Build your first site

-First, let's take a look at the methods called `Make...Html()`.
+First, let's look at the method called `Make...Html()`.
 As their names suggest, these methods deliver the HTML-Code for the sites their name stands for.
-StatiC# calls these methods during the website generating process and injects the parameters, depending on the item that is processed at that moment.
-The return type of that methods is always a string, containing the HTML-Code for this site.
+StatiC# calls these methods during the website generating process and injects the parameters depending on the item that is processed.
+The return type of that methods is always a string containing the HTML-Code for this site.
 Note: Only the HTML-Code within the \<body>-tag.
 The \<head> is generated by StatiC#, although you can add elements to the \<head> with the `MakeHeadHtml()` method.
 You can access the content through the object given with the parameters.
 Those objects do always implement the corresponding interface.

-By using the StatiC#-HTML-Components you can write HTML-Code in C#.
-Let's check this out by an example with the `MakePageHtml()` method from the integrated default theme.
+By using the StatiC#-HTML-Components, you can write HTML-Code in C#.
+Let's check this out with an example with the `MakePageHtml()` method from the integrated default theme.

 ```C#
 public string MakePageHtml(IPage page)